Chiral and topological superconductivity in isospin polarized multilayer graphene

 A key feature of rhombohedral multilayer graphene is the flat band dispersion near $K$ and $K'$ points leading to strong correlation effect \cite{Ghazaryan2021Dec,Ghazaryan2023Mar}.
 As a result, spin and valley isospin symmetry breaking occurs at low temperature, giving rise to half and quarter metal phases \cite{Ghazaryan2023Mar}.
 Interestingly, the superconducting state in tetralayer graphene at low density borders the quarter metal and their phase boundary shows no or little change with the applied magnetic field, indicating that the superconducting state is likely fully spin and valley polarized \cite{Han2024Aug}.
 Thus, tetralayer graphene provides a rare opportunity for investigating Cooper pairing of single flavor electrons in a solid state platform.

 In this work, we study microscopic mechanism and pairing symmetry of superconductivity in multilayer graphene that develops from the spin- and valley-polarized quarter metal normal state.
-Our mechanism is based on the overscreening of Coulomb interaction due to charge fluctuations, which leads to an effective attraction at length scales of a few Fermi wavelengths driving Cooper pairing \footnote{For a mean field study of superconductivity from attraction, see Ref.~\cite{Chou2024Sep}).}.
+Our mechanism is based on the overscreening of Coulomb interaction due to charge fluctuations, which leads to an effective attraction at length scales on a fraction of the Fermi wavelength driving Cooper pairing.
 Using a minimal model for the band dispersion, our theory predicts that superconductivity occurs at low densities with enhanced density of states due to the annular Fermi surface and displacement field-induced flatness of the band.
+Based on our analysis we further propose that a Wigner crystalline insulating state occurs at the Lifshitz transition from simply-connected to annular Fermi sea that splits the superconducting dome into two.
+This provides an explanation for the two proximate superconducting domes SC1 and SC2 with similar properties observed in the experiment \cite{Han2024Aug}.

 In the spin- and valley-polarized state, the Pauli principle dictates that a Cooper pair can only be formed by two electrons having odd relative angular momentum, for example, with $p$- or $f$-wave symmetry \cite{Sigrist1991Apr}.
 Using Coulomb interaction and including the effect of dielectric screening in two dimensions, we find robust $p$-wave superconductivity at densities and temperatures in reasonable agreement with the experiment.
 The calculated $T_c$ is on the order between $100\, {\rm mK}$ to a few ${\rm K}$, depending on the dielectric screening of the Coulomb interaction in the graphene film relative to the surrounding dielectric.
 Relatedly, we find that electrons are paired even relatively far from the Fermi surface.
 Our results indicate that generally, a chiral $p - i \tau p$ ordering is favored ($\tau = \pm 1$ stands for $K/K'$ valley, independent on spin polarization), and we predict a number of relevant experimental signatures for it.